Tarandeep199/Discord-OAUTH2-Node/README.md

 5. IN THE CONFIG/DEFAULT.JSON PASTE YOUR MONGODB URI WHERE IT IS SPECIFIED.

 6. TYPE "NPM RUN DEV" TO START THE APP

+Feel free to reach out to me via email or discord (tarantastic#7824) if you have any issues or need assistance.